This theme work for increased food security through sustainable increased productivity and diversity in smallholder cropping systems.

 Differences between potential yields and what is obtained in practice (often referred to as yield gap) can vary dramatically within small geographical distances and can be considerable even between households within the same village.

 Biophysical factors such as micro climate and soil types often vary much within small geographical distances and can lead to large differences in productivity.
 But other factors such as cultivation techniques and access to markets have a great influence on the size of the yield gap.

 - Yield gap – causes and interventions for sustainable intensification

 - Consequences of intensification, diversification and market introduction on the household living conditions and the sustainability of the production

 The theme will analyse and build on earlier successes and failures e.g. through taking into account the heterogeneity described above and differences in limitations and ambitions between households.
 This will be achieved by synthesis of scientific knowledge, knowledge exchange between low- and high-income countries and training courses.
-The theme will be conducted in close collaboration with the other three themes in the program.
+The theme will be conducted in close collaboration with the other three themes in the programme.